a representation of the oldest known magic square, the Chinese Lo-Shu (3x3)

 The branch of mathematics devoted to the solution of problems of choosing and arranging the elements of certain (usually finite) sets according to prescribed rules is called combinatorics.
 The birth of combinatorial analysis as a branch of mathematics is associated with the work of B. Pascal and P. de Fermat on the theory of games of chance.
 These works, which formed the foundations probability theory, contained principles for determining the number of combinations of elements in a finite set, and established the traditional connection between combinatorial analysis and probability theory.
 L. Euler contributed greatly to the development of combinatorics.
 He laid down the beginning of the basic methods of calculating combinatorial configurations.

-I began more detailed work on mapping magic square patterns around 2002, and will return to it at some point.
-For now, read more at cubelife.org...
+I began more detailed ongoing work on mapping magic square patterns around 2002, and delivered some findings in presentations around 2021.
+Older research (on matrix positions) is also at cubelife.org.